Azure/azure-event-hubs-c/README.md

 The build requires [CMake 2.8.11 or better](https://cmake.org/) and a CMake supported C/C++ compiler and linker on the target platform.
 CMake will create all required files for building the library with the chosen tool chain.

-1. Create a directory named "build" underneath the "c" directory and cd to "build".
+1. Create a directory named "build" and cd to "build".
+2. Configure your build by running:
+    Ex 1. ```cmake ..``` <!-- Build libs and samples -->
-2. Run ```cmake ..```
+    Ex 2. ```cmake -Drun_unittests:BOOL=ON ..``` <!-- Build libs, samples and Unit tests -->
 3. Build.
 The build process will vary by platform; for Linux the default is "make".

 Linux users please note that there are dependent packages that would need to be obtained prior to building this library.
-Please review and tailor the c/build_all/linux/setup.sh to suit your environment.
+Please review and tailor the build_all/linux/setup.sh to suit your environment.

 ## Samples

-The build process will also build the available samples, which reside under [samples](./samples) for your review.
+The build process will also build the available samples, which reside under [samples](./eventhub_client/samples) for your review.

 Specific instructions are available for the following platforms: